iobis/seagrass-eov-schema/README.md

 The data schema is described as a [Frictionless Data Package](https://datapackage.org/), compatible with the Darwin Core Archive format used by infrastructures such as OBIS and GBIF.
 The Data Package documentation is available in a human readable format at <https://iobis.github.io/seagrass-eov-schema/>.

+## Validation

+In addition to the checks built into the Frictionless toolkit, some custom validation steps will be implemented.
+For example, validation using Frictionless will currently not pick up inconsistencies between measurement types and their identifiers.

 ## Example dataset

 An example dataset is included as CSV in the `data` folder.
 The expected structure of this dataset is described in `package.json`.
 To validate the example dataset, install [frictionless-py](https://github.com/frictionlessdata/frictionless-py) and run `frictionless validate datapackage.json`.